-You need a good brush when painting trim
+Why you need a good brush when painting trim

 Advanced Professional Painter Tips

-We use a regular 9” roller everywhere we can.
-In fact, if I just finished a flat-paint ceiling in white (see here which ceiling paint you should use), and now I need to move to semi-gloss white, I won’t even clean the roller—just squeegee.
+People are amazed by how fast we are at painting the trim.
+Secret: we use a roller everywhere we can.
+In fact, if I just finished a flat-paint ceiling in white (read about ceiling paint), and now I need to move to semi-gloss white, I won’t even clean the roller—just squeegee with my 5-in-1.
 Try it and you’ll see!

-Last Tip If You Used Tape
+Last Tip… If You Use Tape:

 Summary of Paint Trim or Walls First:

-- No need for tape
+- Paint the trim first—no need for tape